Rejoice in the Lord always. I will say it again: Rejoice!" ~ Philippians 4:4

 Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus. – 1 Thessalonians 5:16-18

-This verse has evolved in my heart like a fine wine over time.
+These verses have evolved in my heart like a fine wine over time.
 What used to be a handy Biblical version of my childhood motto, “Don’t worry, be happy,” now drifts through my tired-mom soul like the aroma of freshly-ground.
 Joyful takes on new meaning when I am striding through life with Jesus.
 The more I run with Him, the deeper into the concept of joy I go.

 "Rejoice in the Lord" Philippians 4:4 Meaning

 The NIV Cultural Backgrounds Study Bible states that “rejoicing might be associated with praise,” and it references some of the following verses:

 “I will be filled with joy because of you.
 I will sing praises to your name, O Most High.”
+Psalm 9:2 (NLT)

 “Sing praises to God and to his name!
 Sing sound praises to him who rides the clouds.
 His name is the Lord- rejoice in his presence!”
 Psalm 68:4 (NLT)